 Special skating sessions are available through the long weekend of Martin Luther King, Jr. Day.

 Will we have snow?
 No one knows, but if we do, a day off is a great chance to hit the hills.

 Whether you want to brave the outdoors, or skate in a temperature controlled rink, you’ll have a blast on the ice!

 Its just a short drive from Columbus and you’ll burn calories on those hills, whether you ski, board, or tube.
 Offering extended hours over Martin Luther King, Jr. Weekend

 It’s going to be COLD!
 You don’t have to be trapped inside though – check out one of the 50+ indoor play areas.
 Many are free!
 Please check links for holiday or weather closures.

 Need more options?
 Here are some other fun things for Martin Luther King Jr. Day.

 Monday, January 18, 2021

 Black History Month: February

-Columbus Metropolitan Libraries are celebrating Black History Month with events and activities during the month of February, in addition to celebrating Martin Luther King, Jr.’s birthday in January.
-Check out all of the events here.
+Columbus Metropolitan Libraries celebrate Black History Month with events and activities during the month of February, in addition to celebrating Martin Luther King, Jr.’s birthday in January.